jp3tty/Pewlett-Hackard-Analysis/README.md

 ![RetiringTitles](https://github.com/jp3tty/Pewlett-Hackard-Analysis/blob/main/Images/RetiringTitleCount.PNG)

-Employees born between January 1, 1952 and December 31, 1955 were considered "of retirement age."
+Employees born between January 1, 1952 and December 31, 1955 were considered "retirement age" and only an individuals current title was used for this list.

 ### Employees Eligible for the Mentorship Program
 To brace for the wave of retirements, Pewlett Hacker is intiating a mentorship program for employees to train for senior level positions.
 A list of 1549 employees have been identified as potential candidates.
 The list below show the first 10 individual on this list.